 and the guitar solos are pretty enjoyable.
 The riffs are okay, but nothing exceptional.
 This sure as Hell isn't "Sons of Satan",

 "Black Metal" or "At War With Satan", but as an opener it does well to acquaint the listener with the change in sound.
 Some

 bands, that experiment with their sound, try to hide this by beginning the album with a song that is more in tune with their

 previous efforts, and then sneaking the new style in there.
 As always, Venom is very up-front.

-being a shocking display of mediocrity, especially the hilarious vocals.
-Cronos actually does this rather well, but it's just
+one, being a shocking display of mediocrity, especially the hilarious vocals.
+Cronos actually does this rather well, but it's

 I've heard yet.
 It's difficult to belive that any of the band members really thought that this was a good idea.
 There is a

 section with deeper, more evil-sounding vocals but the lyrics certainly don't warrant such effects being used.
 The riffs and

 lead solos aren't bad, really.
 This just isn't what one wants to hear when tossing a Venom record on.

 "Metal Punk" sounds a lot more like the real Venom.
 This one is fast, filled with